kwabenasapong/openpldoc/manual/source/configure.rst

 ===========

 OpenLP gives you the ability to control your Service Manager or send an Alert from a remote computer through a web browser.
-This could be usefull for a nursery or day care to display an Alert message or use it as an interface to control the whole service remotely.
+This could be useful for a nursery or daycare to display an Alert message or use it as an interface to control the whole service remotely.
 This will work in any web browser that has network access whether it is another computer, a netbook or a smartphone.

-A couple examples of use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when he wants to, or could be used for a nursery or day care to display an Alert message.
+An example of use for this would be if you have a missionary with a PowerPoint presentation, it may be easier for that missionary to remotely connect to your projection computer and change the slides when he wants to.

 To use this feature your computers will need to be on the same network, wired or wireless.